£0.00 (0 items)

 Feedback Forms

-Posted by administrator
+Posted by netrix

 1. they are a valuable resource giving information about how well the training was received

-2. they are a source of education for you the trainer, to help you improve, adapt and keep you on track
+2. They are a source of education for you the trainer, to help you improve, adapt and keep you on track

-3. they are an opportunity for the participants to express themselves
+3. They are an opportunity for the participants to express themselves

 4. they are a basis for establishing what further training or support may be necessary.